Azure/c-pal/common/devdoc/sm_requirements.md

 2. The module's APIs are callable after _open has executed (_open being the exception - it can only be called after _create).

-3. The module may go into a "faulted" state which disallows all calls, other than closing the module.
-The "faulted" state means that something catastrophic happened so the module must be closed and destroyed.
-It is a terminal state and _open will fail.
+3. 3.
+The module may go into a "faulted" state which disallows all calls, other than closing the module (which resets the faulted state).
+The "faulted" state means that something catastrophic happened so the module must be closed and re-opened.

 4. The module has a _close function that reverts the effects of _open and allows calling _open again.
-Calling _close when the module is "faulted" cleans up the module but leaves it in a "faulted" state.

 5. the APIs that can be called in the _open state can be further divided into 3 categories